NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 manually integrated with each hardware-specific kernel library.
-Each integration is unique to the framework and its set of deep learning operators, its view on memory layout, its feature set, etc. Each of these connections, then, represents significant work for what will ultimately be a brittle setup in the long term, if any component on either end changes.
+Each integration is unique to the framework and its set of deep learning operators, its view on memory layout, its feature set, etc. Each of these connections, then, represents significant work for what will ultimately be a brittle setup that is enormously expensive to maintain.

+So what is anyone who is truly interested in finding an efficient solution for applications

 .. _figure-3: